Veterinarian, Practice Owner

 Joe graduated from Sydney University with first class Honours in 1995 and bought Heathcote Veterinary Clinic in 1998.
 Over the years Joe has worked very hard to establish Heathcote Vets as the friendly, professional and reputable practice it is today.
 Joe is committed to Veterinary Science and regularly partakes in post graduate studies including Veterinary Ultrasonography and Advanced Soft Tissue and Orthopaedic Surgery.
 Joe has a keen interest and competency in complex small animal orthopaedics and as such is able to offer the most advanced and efficient techniques of bone and joint repair for his patients.
 He is also keen on reptiles, particularly bearded dragons.
 Joe and his wife have 2 beautiful children, and cavoodle called “Baxter” and a mischievous hand reared kitten called “Princess Lara”.

-Brian graduated from Sydney University with a Bachelor of Veterinary Science in 2010, then worked in the UK for 1 year working and exploring the world.
-He then started working here at Heathcote Veterinary clinic in 2015 .
-Brian has a strong passion for orthopaedics, soft tissue surgeries and medical cases.
+Ryan graduated from Sydney University with a Bachelor of Veterinary Science in 2012, then worked down the south coast..
+He then started working here at Heathcote Veterinary clinic in 2018 .
+Ryan has a strong passion for orthopaedics, soft tissue surgeries and medical cases.
 He is an excellent surgeon.
-Brian has recently completed a bone plating course in 2017.

 Victoria graduated from University of Sydney in 2013.
 She has been working as a small animal veterinarian in Sydney and has come to join our team in 2017!
 She was previously a Marine Biologist and worked as a Fisheries Biologist before b becoming a veterinarian.

 Victoria loves the beach and snow, She hopes to have a house full of labradors soon!!